hemanthpruthvi/PyAstroPol/README.md

 ```

 ## Getting Started

+### Installation

 The package need not be installed as the installation scheme is not final yet.
 Follow these steps to start using the package.

 1. Download the package and extract it to a directory of liking - `<User directory>/PyAstroPol`.
 2. Add `<User directory>/PyAstroPol` to the `PYTHONPATH`.

+### Examples

 [PyAstroPol/Examples/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Examples) contains reveral examples files to demonstrate the applications of the package.
 They are provided in the form of `IPython` notebook and it is a good way to quick-start using the package. __They also function as the test cases__.

+### Analysis on own

-As previously mentioned this is not a design software.
+As previously mentioned, this is not a design software.
 Hence, one needs to know the optical system they wish to analyze.
 As per the framework of the optical system, there are thee types of objects :
 1. Source
 2. Components
 3. Detector